Royal British Legion: Subscriptions

-In 2015, the administration office announced that the practice of subscriptions being paid informally within clubs by cash would cease, and that in future all subscriptions would need to be paid either via online payment, direct debit, cheque or in cash at PayPoint.
-In North Wales this prompted a number of associated clubs to leave the Legion, including Colwyn Bay and Conwy, with others voting on also doing so.
+In 2015, in North Wales, the introduction of subscription changes prompted a number of associated clubs to leave the Legion, including Colwyn Bay and Conwy, with others voting on also doing so.

 Royal British Legion Women's Section

 The Royal British Legion Women's Section (RBLWS) was founded in 1921 and operated independently for some 96 years, with its own branches, standards and standard bearers, county branches, income and expenditure, national central committee, and annual conference.
 In mid-December 2015, with minimal consultation with the RBLWS, the Royal British Legion wrote to all RBLWS branches announcing its decision to integrate the Women's Section into itself by October 2016, when the RBLWS would become a "district" of the RBL, no longer operating as a separate organisation.
 Its national standard would no longer appear at the Cenotaph on Remembrance Sunday and would be “laid up”, never to be used again.
 The RBLWS national officers had been told about this in advance, but they were also told to treat the information as confidential, so that they could not fore-warn their members.
 This speedily led to mass protests and branch closures.
 By September 2016, public perception of the RBL had fallen to its lowest level in four years.
-The integration of the RBLWS into the RBL was completed in November 2017.

 The RBLWS was still in existence in 2019, with a central committee of seven members and with its chairman having a seat on the RBL Board of Trustees.
 By then its substantial funds had been integrated into the accounts of the RBL.